bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 :::{.tip}
 Remember you can also use [TAB]{.k} autocomplete in Rmd code chunks to save keystrokes and avoid typos!
+You can even [TAB]{.k} autocomplete chunk options.
 :::